mostafa-ehab22/OLX-Web-Scraper/README.md

 </div>

-# Overview
+# 📊 Overview

 This Python script fetches item listings from OLX (Dubizzle), extracts item names and prices, then calculates the lowest and average prices.
-It saves the results locally in a CSV for easy access and even handles both English and Arabic languages using regex magic!
+It saves the results locally in a CSV for easy access and even handles both English and Arabic languages using regex magic! - Developed as the final project for Harvard's CS50 Python course.

-# Features
+# 🚀 Features

-- **Fetch Item Listings**: Extracts item details from a given URL.
+- 🔍 **Fetch Item Listings**: Extracts item details from a given URL.
-- **Price Extraction**: Handles prices formatted in both Arabic and English, including different currency symbols.
+- 💵 **Price Extraction**: Handles prices formatted in both Arabic and English, including different currency symbols.
-- **Price Calculation**: Computes the lowest and average prices from the extracted data.
+- 🧮 **Price Calculation**: Computes the lowest and average prices from the extracted data.
-- **CSV Export**: Saves the item details and prices into a CSV file for further analysis.
+- 📁 **CSV Export**: Saves the item details and prices into a CSV file for further analysis.
-- **Language Compatibility**: Supports both Arabic and English site languages.
+- 🌐 **Language Compatibility**: Supports both Arabic and English site languages.

-# Compatibility
+# 🌍 Compatibility
 This script is designed to work with webpages in both English and Arabic.
 It uses regex to handle different currency formats and symbols, making it versatile for various international sites.

-## Prerequisites
+## ⚙️ Prerequisites

 To run this script, you need the following Python libraries: